DMM TOC > 600 Basic Standards for All Mailing Services|

 d.
 Postage is fire-scarred while in USPS custody (including in the letterbox), and the mail is returned to sender without service.

 e.
-Fees are paid for special handling, Certified Mail, USPS Tracking, or Signature Confirmation and the article fails to receive the extra service for which the fee is paid.
+Fees are paid for special handling, Certified Mail, USPS Tracking, Adult Signature, or Signature Confirmation, and the article fails to receive the extra service for which the fee is paid.

 f.
 Surcharges are mistakenly collected on domestic Registered Mail or collected over the proper amount, or represented by stamps affixed to matter not actually accepted for registration.